Whisky a Go Go: History

 Arthur Lee of Love immortalized the Whisky in the song "Maybe the People Would Be the Times or Between Clark and Hilldale".
 "Here they always play my songs," he would sing on the side-two opener of Forever Changes.
 The Whisky was located on the strip between the streets Clark and Hilldale.
 British rockers Status Quo also referenced the venue in their 1978 song "Long Legged Linda" with the lines, "Well, if you're ever in Los Angeles and you've got time to spare / Take a stroll up Sunset Boulevard, you'll find the Whisky there."
 Loggins and Messina sang about the club in their tune "Whiskey", found on their 1972 album Loggins and Messina.

-In 1966, the Whisky was one of the centers of what fans call the Sunset Strip police riots.
+In 1966, the Whisky was one of the centers of what fans call the Sunset Strip curfew riots.
 In the mid-1970s, the Whisky hosted stage presentations, including the long-running show The Cycle Sluts.
 During the early 1990s, the Whisky hosted a number of Seattle-based musicians who would be a part of the grunge movement, including Soundgarden, Mudhoney, Melvins, Fitz of Depression and 7 Year Bitch.
 Tracks recorded from a February 12, 1992 concert of Hole appear on their EP, Ask for It (1995).
 In 1994, Oasis played a controversial set at the Whisky, with frontman Liam Gallagher visibly intoxicated.
 Immediately following the gig, lead songwriter Noel Gallagher temporarily left the group out of frustration, fleeing to San Francisco, where he penned the song "Talk Tonight".
 In 1997, System of a Down played at the Whisky.
 The band were unsigned at the time, and played songs from their early demo tapes, in particular containing the band's only live performance of the song "Blue".